PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   dedicated indexed owner, validates the channel Softmax and mask-shape axis transforms plus six grouped constants, and preserves post aliases and final legacy NCHW consumers in one preflighted transaction.
+- the latest checkpoint moves the dormant double-Logistic mix-attention path to a dedicated indexed owner, validates the complete CA/SA/PA topology and both residual-source variants, replaces eight or nine removable adapters as one transaction, and corrects the legacy branch rewire that could leave an unbound NCHW tensor when this compatibility topology did match.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain